zubxxr/AWSIM-Labs/docs/DeveloperGuide/TroubleShooting/index.md

-# Troubleshooting Guide for AWSIM and Autoware
+# Troubleshooting Guide for AWSIM Labs and Autoware

 This document outlines common issues encountered when working with AWSIM and Autoware, along with suggested solutions.